 How to Use Search Engine Optimization for your Website

 Your web design is the central point of your online marketing plan.
-It is the target of every back link you post online via tweet, blog post or article link.
+It is the target of every backlink you post online via tweet, blog post, or article link.
 It will do your business no justice if your readers bounce away within seconds of clicking through from your online content.
 Be sure your web design is working for the benefit of your SEO as well as your conversions.

-There are a lot of factors regarding your website that can have an effect on your website’s SEO, but did it ever occur to you that the layout, white space and content format of your website could be dragging down your page rank?
+There are a lot of factors regarding your website that can have an effect on your website’s SEO, but did it ever occur to you that the layout, white space, and content format of your website could be dragging down your page rank?

 See your Website for the First Time

 Your website layout works as the first impression for anyone visiting your website.
-With this in mind, take a good luck at your website home page and answer the next few questions:
+With this in mind, take good luck at your website home page and answer the next few questions:

-- Does the ratio of graphic to text seem effective?
+- Does the ratio of graphics to text seem effective?
 When you look at your page, does it seem that your graphics are taking over the page?
 Or is there so much text that your web page looks like a page from a novel?

 - Do the graphics work to draw attention to your text or contact forms?